ConnorJamesDawson/Sparta_Projects/README.md

 ---
 # Sparta_Projects
-A collection of projects and notes made whist training with Sparta
+A collection of projects and notes made whilst training with Sparta

 ## **[Week 1](https://github.com/ConnorJamesDawson/Sparta_Projects/tree/main/Week1Buisniness) Buisiness**
 This folder contains the notes, in the Notes folder, and the project files on the topics covered in Week 1 such as: